deliverystack/ddhdedup/README.md

 ## Introduction

 This clog explains how you can use the command line to remove duplicate files, which are files that contain the same content as other files.
 Specifically, I use the bash shell in Windows Subsystem for Linux, the `ddh` command line tool written in the Rust programming language.
+This approach is potenitlaly fast in that it uses the command line, Rust, and apparently something like file checksums rather than bitwise comparison, and flexible in that the `ddh` command line tool supports command line options as well as the ability to edit the generated JSON, and provides a sort of audit trail by using a JSON file and a script.

 ## DDH